November 13-15, 2019

 Poster and Tools Presentations

 A Poster and Tools Networking Session will be held on Wednesday afternoon.
 This session is intended for students, researchers, managers, and partners to present posters depicting current research findings and partner resources, and to share management-relevant tools.
-Applications to present should be submitted by September 16.

 Field Trip to Barataria Preserve - Jean Lafitte National Park